Motocross Triple Clamps: Everything You Need to Know

 Can I Still Ride with a Badly Leaking Fork Seal?

 We encourage you not to ride with a badly leaking seal for many reasons, with your safety and that of those around you being the number one priority.

-A faulty seal could result in an oil leak onto your brake callipers, causing trouble whilst decelerating and attempting to stop the bike.
-In addition, poor shock absorption and being unbalanced makes a leaky seal dangerous to ride on altogether, not to mention mechanical damage from the forks lubricant being low or leaked out altogether To keep these in top condition, check out our bushings and rebuild kits, or reach out to one of our technicians today.
+Poor shock absorption and being unbalanced makes a leaky seal dangerous to ride on altogether, not to mention mechanical friction damage from the fork's lubricant being low or leaked out altogether.
+Less oil means lower damping pressures, and a leaking seal holds even less of that pressure inside.
+In addition, a faulty seal could result in an oil leak onto your brake calipers, causing trouble whilst decelerating and attempting to stop the bike.
+To keep these in top condition, check out our bushings and rebuild kits, or reach out to one of our technicians today.